rptcloud/ansible_training/lab06-variables.md

 Notice above that we have the value of these variables set to `stopped` for the status.
 Make sure that your `group_vars` values are set to `started` so that you can see how the precedence will work here.

 ### Step 6.3.4
 Go ahead and run your playbook again.
-You should see that one set of your webservesr and one of your dbservers have switched statuses while the other two remain the same.
+You should see that one set of your `linux` servers have switched statuses while the other remains the same.

 ## Task 4: Create playbook variables and test
 Now that we've seen how we can assign individual variables to either a host group or an individual host, let's see what happens when we assign it directly to the playbook itself.

 ### Step 6.4.1
 Our playbook is already set up to accept variables.
 However, we can also define the values of the variables directly in the playbook itself.
-Add the following blocks to both the `Configure Webservers` and `Configure Database Servers` plays:
+Add the following blocks to the `Configure Webservers` code:

 ```yaml